rxerium/ansible/README.md

-Personal list of playbooks used for Ansible - please ignore :)
+# Ansible Scripts

+A personal list of playbooks I use with Ansible in my Homelab, all of which is managed in [Ansible Semaphore](https://www.ansible-semaphore.com/)